 1. NO_x emissions contribute to ground level ozone formation.
-The Atlanta Metropolitan Area is the only area of the state that is not meeting the current ozone standard
+The Atlanta Metropolitan Area is the only area of the state that is not meeting the current ozone standard (NAAQS).

-EPA sets national ambient air quality standards (NAAQS)5 for the certain air pollutants, including ozone.
+EPA sets NAAQS6 for the certain air pollutants, including ozone.
 Higher levels of ground level ozone can make it more difficult to breathe.
 Lung diseases such as asthma, emphysema, and chronic bronchitis are aggravated in the presence of high levels of ozone.
 NAAQS are set at a level that is protective of human health with an adequate margin of safety.
 The NAAQS are periodically reviewed by EPA, and revised if needed.
-All of the state of Georgia is currently designated by EPA as attainment or unclassifiable/attainment for the 2008 ozone NAAQS,6 although the 15-county Atlanta Metropolitan Area is a maintenance area for the 2008 ozone NAAQS.
-Also, in 2015, EPA lowered the ozone standard to 70 ppb.7 Some air quality monitors in the Atlanta Metropolitan Area are measuring ozone concentrations that are above the 70 ppb standard.8 See Figure 2 for ozone concentrations in the parts of Georgia with ozone monitors.
+All of the state of Georgia is currently designated by EPA as attainment or unclassifiable/attainment for the 2008 ozone NAAQS,7 although the 15-county Atlanta Metropolitan Area is a maintenance area for the 2008 ozone NAAQS.
+Also, in 2015, EPA lowered the ozone standard to 70 ppb.8 Some air quality monitors in the Atlanta Metropolitan Area are measuring ozone concentrations that are above the 70 ppb standard.9 See Figure 2 for ozone concentrations in the parts of Georgia with ozone monitors.

-5 The United States Environmental Protection Agency (EPA) sets national ambient air quality standards (NAAQS) for the following air pollutants: carbon monoxide, lead, particulate matter, nitrogen dioxide, ozone, and sulfur dioxide.
+6 The United States Environmental Protection Agency (EPA) sets national ambient air quality standards (NAAQS) for the following air pollutants: carbon monoxide, lead, particulate matter, nitrogen dioxide, ozone, and sulfur dioxide.

-6 On June 2, 2017, the EPA finalized the re-designation of the 15-county Atlanta Metropolitan Area to attainment for the 2008 ozone NAAQS.
+7 On June 2, 2017, the EPA finalized the re-designation of the 15-county Atlanta Metropolitan Area to attainment for the 2008 ozone NAAQS.
 The 2008 ozone NAAQS is a 75 ppb standard (8-hour average).

-7 On November 16, 2017, EPA designated counties in Georgia as attainment/unclassifiable for the 2015 ozone NAAQS, with the exception of counties that are in the Atlanta MSA (39 counties) and the Jacksonville, Florida MSA (Camden County).
+8 On November 16, 2017, EPA designated counties in Georgia as attainment/unclassifiable for the 2015 ozone NAAQS, with the exception of counties that are in the Atlanta MSA (39 counties) and the Jacksonville, Florida MSA (Camden County).

-8 Georgia has recommended that Bartow, Cobb, Clayton, DeKalb, Fulton, Gwinnett, Henry and Rockdale counties be designated as nonattainment areas for the 2015 ozone standard.
+9 Georgia recommended that Bartow, Cobb, Clayton, DeKalb, Fulton, Gwinnett, Henry and Rockdale counties be designated as nonattainment areas for the 2015 ozone standard.
+On December 20, 2017, EPA announced its intention to follow Georgia's recommendation.
+The nonattainment designation will be finalized in 2018.
 Xpress operates in all of these counties, and the terminal-to-terminal transit buses operate in Clayton and Fulton counties.

 Figure 2.
-Ozone in Metropolitan Statistical Areas (MSA) in Georgia9
+Ozone in Metropolitan Statistical Areas (MSA) in Georgia10

 The defeat devices utilized by VW in diesel passenger vehicles used software that detected when the diesel passenger vehicles were being tested for compliance with federal manufacturing standards.
 The defeat device turned on the full emissions control system only during that testing process.
-During normal driving conditions, the software disabled parts of the emissions control systems, increasing NO_x emissions from the diesel passenger vehicles to up to 40 times 10 EPA standards.
+During normal driving conditions, the software disabled parts of the emissions control systems, increasing NO_x emissions from the diesel passenger vehicles to up to 40 times11 EPA standards.
 The excess NO_x emissions that occurred as a result of the VW diesel defeat devices likely contributed to the high ground level ozone concentrations in the Atlanta Metropolitan Area.
 Projects #1 and #2 will reduce NO_x emissions in the Atlanta Metropolitan Area.
 The NO_x reductions are expected to have a positive impact on ground level ozone concentrations.